 Garden Soil vs. Potting Soil

-Garden soil vs potting soil...which should you choose?
-The answer depends on the ultimate use for the soil itself.
+Garden soil or potting soil—which should you choose?
+The answer depends on the ultimate purpose.
 Each has pros and cons, and the choice of soil depends on what you are growing and where you will use it.
 While garden soil is free, it has many drawbacks, especially if you are using it for seed starting or transplanting house plants.
 Potting soil, on the other hand, can get expensive, especially if you purchase different bagged soils for various uses.
-But understanding garden soil vs potting soil and when to use each type of soil is an important aspect of gardening.
+Understanding garden soil vs. potting soil and when to use each type is an important aspect of gardening.

 What Is Soil?